somawanshi24/-I-Trusted-the-Average---Until-10-000-Apps-Proved-Me-Wrong-/BRD_Google_Play_Store_Intelligence.md

 ---

 ### Key Methodology Notes (for technical review)
-- All "per-app" averages use `AVERAGEX`/`MEDIANX` over `VALUES(App)` to prevent duplicate-row inflation from apps appearing multiple times in the raw dataset.
+- All "/app" averages use `AVERAGEX`/`MEDIANX` over `VALUES(App)` to prevent duplicate row inflation from apps appearing multiple times in the raw dataset.
 - App counts use `DISTINCTCOUNT` rather than `COUNTROWS` for the same reason.
-- Size and Android Version fields required custom Power Query cleaning (unit standardization, "Varies with device" exclusion, multi-part version parsing) before analysis.
+- Size and Android Version fields required custom Power Query cleaning (unit standardization, "Varies with device" exclusion, multi part version parsing) before analysis.
 - Size and Android Version tier thresholds were set using actual Min/Max/Average from the cleaned data, not arbitrary round numbers.
-- Where Average was found to be outlier-sensitive (Q3), Median was used instead and both results are documented for transparency.
+- Where Average was found to be outlier sensitive (Q3), Median was used instead and both results are documented for transparency.

 ### Limitations
-- No geographic/country-level data — regional claims (e.g., emerging market device constraints) cannot be tested with this dataset.
+- No geographic/country level data regional claims (e.g., emerging market device constraints) cannot be tested with this dataset.
 - Install counts are approximate ranges (e.g., "10,000+"), not exact figures.
 - Analysis reflects a single point-in-time snapshot of the Play Store catalog.